San Diego Airport Guide

 - Currency Exchange - Travelex offers currency exchange, traveler’s insurance, money transfers and more in Terminal 2.
 Two locations: A kiosk in Baggage Claim (across from Carousel 3) Hours: 5:00AM - 8:00PM ▪ An airside mobile unit near Gate 22.
 Hours: 5:30AM - 1:00PM and 4:30PM - 7:30PM.

 - Duty Free & Shopping - Duty Free America is located in Terminal 2, airside, near Gates 20-21.
+You will also find a good variety of shops available selling everything from snacks to newspapers, to sunglasses to clothing, most of which are open 5:00AM - 10:00PM.

 - Information Desk - For information and assistance, flag down one of the friendly and knowledgeable Volunteer Airport Ambassadors roaming the airport.
 They are easy to spot by their green polo shirts that say “AIRPORT INFORMATION” on the back.
 These ambassadors also staff two Information Centers located in the Baggage Claim areas of both terminals.